AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave2.md

 # Deloppgave 1:
 ## How does the roles in the team work?
 * Some of the roles sort of mix into eachother, and are done by more than one person
 * Arild(rulekeeper) works very good.
-He has the answe to all we need of technical information about the game
+He has the answer to all we need of technical information about the game
 * Both Alex and Tore program a lot of code to the branch.
 It works good that Tore lets Alex go over the code before it is pushed further
 * Anders is not completely satisfied with his role, hasn't really come to an understanding of what a QA/tester actually do, we have talked more about it and he will start with manually testing everything that can be manually tested.